Key Takeaways

 One way to make sure of this is to ask the best interview questions for graphic designers.
 Beyond evaluating technical skills, thoughtful questions will help reveal how they collaborate and handle pressure and whether they match your brand and workflow.

-In this article, we'll walk you through the key graphic design interview questions so you can hire with clarity and confidence.
+In this article, I'll walk you through the key graphic design interview questions so you can hire with clarity and confidence.
+I’m a recruiter for creative roles at Near, and these are the questions I find most useful for separating strong candidates from those who just interview well.

 Top 16 Interview Questions for Graphic Designers